Ramsay Crooks

-Ramsay Crooks (2 January 1787 – 6 June 1859) was an American fur trader who immigrated to Canada from Greenock, Scotland.
+Ramsay Crooks (2 January 1787 – 6 June 1859) was an American fur trader who was president of the American Fur Company after John Jacob Astor sold out of the company from 1834 to 1839.

+Ramsay helped W. Price Hunt to organize and lead an overland trip to Astoria in the Oregon Country for John Jacob Astor in 1809 through 1813, as a partner in the Pacific Fur Company.
+He became general manager of the American Fur Company in 1817 and became president of the company in 1834.

 He was the father of American Civil War Colonel William Crooks who served in the 6th Minnesota Regiment.
-In 1803 Ramsay worked in a trading post on the Great Lakes.
-He helped W. Price Hunt to organize and lead an overland trip to Astoria in the Oregon Country for John Jacob Astor in 1809 through 1813, as a partner in the Pacific Fur Company.
-He became general manager of the American Fur Company in 1817 and was president of the company from 1834–1839.
-While traveling for the fur trade company he dealt with many Native American tribes.
-He married Abanokue, the daughter of an Ojibwa Chieftain.
-They had a daughter together, Hester Crooks.
-Abanokue died around 1825.
-Crooks then married Emilie Pratte and had nine children.
-He spent his final days in New York.